 Damage to ecosystems: Climate change poses serious threats to the world’s ecosystems, which will have a strong impact on human health.
 Water is essential for all life and if extreme weather conditions, such as drought and flooding, intensify as expected, the world’s ecosystems will begin to suffer.
 Forests and woodlands, for example, filter toxins out of water and contribute to providing a clean, fresh water supply.
 They are also essential ecosystems for the conversion of carbon dioxide into oxygen, through the process of photosynthesis.
 If such vital ecosystems go into decline, so too will the purification of air.
 At this stage, the threat of smog and related diseases, such as cancer, will increase.

 Richer countries may have good health systems in place to deal with the spread of disease.
-However, less developed countries will find it much harder to cope with the anticipated health problems arising from climate change.
+However, less developed countries are finding it much harder to cope with the anticipated health problems arising from climate change.

 Increasing global temperatures also leads to a huge growth in bacteria.
 This results in higher levels of food related diseases, such as salmonella.
 Heavy rainfall and severe flooding is also likely to put pressure on water treatment plants, threatening the supply of fresh, clean water.